Our food values: Regenerative. Local. Seasonal. Organic. Delicious. Unpretentious.

 A few micro-climates within the canyon supports grape vines and we have the good fortune to have a first class vintner just up the road at Sutcliffe Vineyards.
 John Sutcliffe dared to plant grape vines in harsh, ancient desert soils some 20 years ago with the help of celebrated Colorado wine making talent.
 Sutcliffe wines are organically grown, reflecting environs of hard suns, sweeping and trickling rains, wind and breezes, sand, dust and rock, bees and hummingbirds.
 "Isolated, idiosyncratic, passionate and stubborn, we know no other way," says John Sutcliffe.

 We feature Sutcliffe wines as our Colorado wine choice.
 We also encourage you to make a visit to the winery (2 miles away) and taste in a setting intimating Provence, with impressive Battlerock Mountain as a back drop.

-Canyon farmers like the Pueblo Seed Company are growing heritage grains and we are delighted to use their flours in our homemade sourdough and wheat breads, as well as their artisanal cereals in our breakfast bowls.
+Canyon farmers like the Pueblo Seed Company are growing heritage grains and we are delighted to use their flours and in our homemade sourdough and wheat breads, as well as their artisanal cereals in our breakfast bowls.
 Our fresh eggs are hand delivered from our neighbors on an ATV with a couple of dogs riding in the back.
-And our coffee is roasted in Telluride.
-What does this all mean?
-Our food and drink choices are not arbitrary.
-Our choices are intrinsic to place and region, and include some of our own cultural and personal favorites.
-(Moose Drool microbrew beer from Missoula, Montana).
-Healthy, reasonable and unpretentious.
+Our coffee is roasted in Telluride.
+Our food and drink choices are ever evolving, intrinsic to place and region as much as possible, including some of our own cultural and personal favorites.
+(Like Moosedrool beer crafted in Missoula, Montana and